Emory, Virginia

 Emory is a census-designated place (CDP) in Washington County, Virginia, United States.
 The population was 1,237 at the 2020 census down from 1,251 at the 2010 census.
 The community is named for and is the location of Emory and Henry College.

-It is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+It is part of the Kingsport-Bristol-Bristol, TN-VA MSA, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

 The Emory post office was established in 1847.

+Demographics

+Emory was first listed as a census designated place in the 2010 U.S. census formed along with the Meadow View CDP out of the deleted Emory-Meadow View CDP.